-- Gain processing reduces background sounds and microphone noise to offer a clearer sound for the listener, with less clinical adjustment needed.
+- Gain processing, which reduces background and microphone noise for a clearer sound.

-- Digital noise reduction (DNR) reduces background noises for improved speech recognition.
+- Digital noise reduction, which reduces background noises for better, more reliable speech recognition.

-- Directional microphones utilize dual microphones, focusing one on the sound source while the other decreases background noise, to enable the user to better determine directionality.
+- Directional microphones, which provide better directionality by having one microphone focus on the sound source while the other decreases background noise.

 Call Tinnitus & Hearing Experts at 915-974-2250 for more information or to schedule an appointment.